-CH 50 01 04- THERMODYNAMICS, KINETIC THEORY AND STATISTICAL THERMODYNAMICS
+UCCH 500104- THERMODYNAMICS, KINETIC THEORY AND STATISTICAL THERMODYNAMICS

 - 1. Explain the term fugacity.
 What is the physical significance of fugacity? - 2.
-What are Maxwell relations?
-Explain. - 3.
+Derive Maxwell relations? - 3.
 Explain the term chemical potential?
 Derive the Gibbs-Duhem equation? - 4.
 Define thermodynamic excess functions.
 Formulate expression for excess Gibbs free energy. - 5.
 Define mean free path and collision frequency.
 How do they vary with pressure and temperature? - 6.
 Explain the terms (a) phase space, (b) microstates, (c) macrostates - 7.
 Derive the relation between thermodynamic probability and entropy. - 8.
 Briefly explain the statistical formulations of third law of thermodynamics. - 9.
-What is partition function?
+Define partition function?
 How is it factorised into contributing parts? - 10.
 Distinguish between Bosons and Fermions.

-- 11. What is meant by thermodynamics of mixing?
-Derive Gibbs-Duhem- Margules equation. - 12.
-Derive Gibb's -Helmholtz equation.
-What are it's applications. - 13.
-Derive Maxwell's law of distribution of velocities. - 14.
-Explain Bose-Einstein condensation.
+- 11. Derive Gibbs-Duhem- Margules equation and explain the concept of thermodynamics of mixing. - 12.
+Derive Gibb's -Helmholtz equation and evaluate its applications in predicting temperature dependence of free energy - 13.
+Derive Maxwell's law of distribution of velocities.

-- 15. Derive Sackur Tetrode equation applicable to monoatomic gases. - 16.
-The free energy change ΔG accompanying a given process is -85.77 kJ at 25°C and -83.68 kJ at 35°C. Calculate the change in enthalpy (ΔH) for the process at 30°C. - 17.
+- 14. Explain Bose-Einstein condensation. - 15.
+Derive Sackur Tetrode equation applicable to monoatomic gases. - 16.
+The free energy change $\Delta G$ accompanying a given process is -85.77 kJ at 25°C and -83.68 kJ at 35°C. Calculate the change in enthalpy ( $\Delta H$ ) for the process at 30°C. - 17.
 Calculate the translational entropy of gaseous iodine at 298K and 1 atm. - 18.
-Calculate the rotational partiton function for hydrogen molecule at 300K.
-Moment of inertia of hydrogen molecule is $4.59 \times 10^{-47} \text{Kgm}^2$ symmetry number σ =2.
+Calculate the rotational partition function for hydrogen molecule at 300K.
+Moment of inertia of hydrogen molecule is $4.59 \times 10^{-47} \text{ Kgm}^2$ (symmetry number $\sigma$ =2).

-- 19. What is Nernst heat theorem?
-Explain the determination of absolute entropies using third law? - 20.
-Discuss about a three component system taking suitable example and give its graphical representation. - 21. (a) Derive an expression for Fermi-Dirac statistics (b) Give comparative account of the three statistics. - 22.
+- 19. Explain the determination of absolute entropies using third law and list out the apparent exceptions to third law. - 20.
+Discuss about a three component system taking suitable example and give its graphical representation. - 21. (a) Derive an expression for Fermi-Dirac statistics (b) Give a comparative account of the three statistics. - 22.
 Derive Debye theory of heat capacity of solids.
 How does it differ from Einstein theory?